camilothorne/fastapi_demo/README.md

 ```
 Using in all cases the sentence "The problem of consciousness is one of the most important in science." as input.

+The application will dynamically determine whether to run the service on a CPU or a GPU depending of the availability of a CUDA-configured GPU on your host machine.

 ### 4. Build Docker image

 If you have `docker` and `docker-compose` installed on your machine, simply